 With help from the downloadable list, use these differentiated instruction strategies and examples to suit the diverse needs and learning styles of your students.

 As well as adding variety to your content, these methods will help students process your lessons and demonstrate their understanding of them.

-The strategies should prove to be increasingly useful as you identify the distinct learning styles and aptitudes within your classroom.
+The strategies should prove to be increasingly useful as you identify the distinct learning styles in — and learn to manage — your classroom.